 GET YOUR PITCH STRATEGY RIGHT IN PROFESSIONAL SERVICES

-We get asked to support a range of pitches from those worth a few thousand $ up to those worth 10’s of $millions.
+In professional services, we get asked to support a range of pitches from those worth a few thousand $ up to those worth 10’s of $millions.
 But how do you get the pitch strategy right?
 I was recently asked about the differences between small and large pitches.
 I think my audience was a little surprised when I said that the fundamentals are the same.
 Of course, the amount of time that’s sensible to invest will vary hugely.
 Those 10s of $millions pitches we support have large budgets with very substantial rewards when you win.

 So, what are the fundamentals?